K. Sukumaran (journalist)

 Kunhiraman Sukumaran (8 January 1903 – 18 September 1981), was the editor of Kerala Kaumudi Daily.
 He served as the President of Sree Narayana Dharma Paripalana Yogam during 1953-54.

 Personal life

 K. Sukumaran was born on 8 January 1903 to reformer, thinker and socio-cultural leader C.V.
 Kunhiraman and Kunjikavu in Mayyanad of Kollam District who established Kerala Kaumudi as a periodical in 1911.
 Sukumaran's brother Damodaran who was the Head Translator to the Govt was also a known writer and public figure and Sister Vasanthi was married to C. Kesavan, Chief Minister of Travancore-Cochin State.
 He married Madhavi and had four sons- (all late) M.S.
 Mani, M.S.
-Sreehari.
-U, M.S.
+Madhusoodanan, M.S.
 Sreenivasan and M.S.
-Ravi who are all running the Newspaper and other Publications of Kerala Kaumudi and Kala Kaumudi.
+Ravi who were all running the Newspaper and other Publications of Kerala Kaumudi and Kala Kaumudi.